padogrid/bundle-none-tutorial-padogrid/README.md

             └── workspaceenv.sh
 ```

-### Uninstalling PadoGrid
+### 0.7.
+Uninstalling PadoGrid

 PadoGrid is uninstalled by removing the `~/PadoGrid` and `~/.padogrid` directories, and removing the PadoGrid initialization line in the `.bashrc` file.
-The following completely removes PadoGrid including workspaces.
+Executing the following commands completely removes PadoGrid including workspaces.

 ```bash
 # Remove all PadoGrid directories